fhellwig/pkgfinder/README.md

 ## Overview

-Given a node.js application, finds the `package.json` file and returns an object having the following two properties:
+Given a node.js application, calling `pkgfinder()` finds the `package.json` file and returns an object having the following two properties:

 - `name`: the name property from the `package.json` file
 - `directory`: the directory containing the `package.json` file